yushundong/yushundong.github.io/_pages/about.md

 Research Interests
 ---

 I am broadly interested in graph machine learning to advance the frontiers of graph data analysis, including deep graph neural networks, graph representation learning, and their real-world applications (e.g., recommendation and epidemic prediction).
-I am particularly interested in how to achieve responsible graph mining algorithms to benefit social good, and I perform abundant research in related areas, such as advancing the explainability, algorithmic fairness, and robustness of deep learning on graphs.
+I am particularly interested in how to achieve responsible graph mining algorithms to benefit social good, and I perform abundant research in related areas, such as advancing the explainability, algorithmic fairness, and robustness of deep learning on graphs. <span style="color:red">**I am currently on the academia job market.**</span>

-<span style="color:red">**I am currently on the job market considering both academic and industrial positions!
-Please kindly [reach out to](mailto:yd6eb@virginia.edu) me if your department or team is hiring!**</span>
+{% include figure.html path="files/overview.pdf" class="img-fluid" %}